 Rhinoplasty for the Elderly

 The technical processes for conducting a rhinoplasty on an older patient are similar to those for other patients.
-However, there are several significant considerations when it comes to surgery in the elderly.
+However, there are several significant considerations when it comes to in the elderly.
 One, the nasal bones of the elderly are more fragile than those of the young.
 If cutting the bones is necessary, it should be done with caution or avoided if possible.

 Another change is that your skin is less elastic than it was when you were younger.
 As a result, there will be a reduction in your capacity to pull your nasal skin over the necessary structures.
 If you want to improve the appearance of your nose tip, you must be willing to accept a perhaps slight alteration.